SHIP HEALTHCARE logo

 Diversity & Inclusion

 For sustainable corporate growth, it is essential to respect individual backgrounds and incorporate diverse opinions.
-Guided by the “SHIP” philosophy shared across all employees, we prioritize providing opportunities for diverse talents to thrive.
+Guided by “SHIP” Philosophy shared across all employees, we prioritize providing opportunities for diverse talents to thrive.

 Promoting Women's Empowerment

 We recognize that advancing diversity enhances corporate value.
-Women play an active role across our five business areas, with female employees accounting for approximately 60% of the workforce as of March 2024.
+Women play an active role across our five business areas, with female employees accounting for 58.7% of the workforce as of March 2025.
 By supporting their self-directed growth, we aim to increase the proportion of women in managerial positions and promote their participation in decision-making processes.

 KPI: Female Employee Ratio